 For further details, please read the Insurance section on our website.

 Winter mountain weather in the European Alps can vary considerably, and in this respect it is no different to any mountain environment where the terrain influences the weather and it can change from valley to valley.

 In winter the weather can deliver everything from clear blue skies, and glorious sunshine, to heavy snowfall and strong winds.
 Essentially, as with all mountain journeys, you should be prepared for any eventuality.

 Temperatures vary depending on the month, generally December, January, and February are colder, but by March and April the temperatures are warming up and spring is on the way.

 In December and January they can range from -10°Celsius (14°F) to 3°Celsius (37.4F), in February from -5°Celsius (23°F) to 7°Celsius (44.6°F), and in March from 0°Celsius (32°F) to 13°Celsius (55.4°F).

 The above figures are a general indication only as the weather can vary considerably year on year for any given month.

 The cross country skiing equipment we will use features lightweight track fishscale classic skis (not skate skis or waxables), NNN (or similar) boots, bindings and poles.
-The total ski hire for the 5 days is estimated to be 100CHF per person.
-We ask that you pay this sum directly to the ski shop which can be by cash or card.
+The total ski hire for the 5 days is 118CHF per person for winter 2023.
+We ask that you pay this sum directly to the ski shop by cash or credit card.

 Ski equipment hire is arranged in advance.
 Please make note of your equipment hire on our Booking Form.
 We will need to know your height, weight, normal shoe size (you must give us your everyday shoe size and not your personal adjustment for wearing boots) and the measurement of your height up to your armpits (for ski pole hire).